 - Help for young athletes.
 Our skilled pediatric orthopaedic specialists diagnose and treat children injured during activity.
 Through our community outreach program, members of our team also work with athletes from select high schools and middle schools in Durham, Orange and Wake counties to help them achieve their personal best while avoiding injury.
 Our physical therapists work with Duke athletic teams throughout the school year.
 We also have sports medicine doctors on-field at many Duke athletic games.

 - Extensive experience with women’s injuries.
 Sports injuries can impact women differently than men.
-Preventing sports injuries is our goal, and knowing how gender impacts the body is our speciality.
+Preventing sports injuries is our goal, and knowing how gender impacts the body is our specialty.
 We are skilled and trained to diagnose and treat female-specific injuries when they occur.
 That’s important, whether you are working toward a college scholarship, an Olympic hopeful, or a senior resuming a walking program after fracture.

 - Sport-specific physical therapy.
 Sports-specific care allows our therapists to quickly and accurately determine the cause of your pain and design targeted rehabilitation programs and exercises for your injury.
 Our physical therapy and sports medicine staffs are completely integrated, which means you receive your physical therapy sessions on the same day as your clinic visit.